cwendorf/BASE/ARISE/README.md

-# ARISE: Arelational and Relational Interval Statistics with Excel
+## ARISE: Arelational and Relational Interval Statistics with Excel

-**A set of modules in Basic Analytic Statistics with Excel (BASE)**

----

 ### Overview